eggpi/xmms2-ipod-syncer/README.md

 For Voiceover support, you'll also need libespeak, which generally comes installed with espeak.

+For track conversion support, you will need vorbis-tools (ogg support), flac (flac support), faad (m4a support) and ffmpeg (all other formats).

 Finally, you will need the SCons build system.
 In order to build the client, simply issue: